MicrosoftDocs/cpp-docs/docs/preprocessor/comment-c-cpp.md

 #pragma comment( compiler )
 ```

-For comments that take a *comment-string* parameter, you can use a macro in any place where you would use a string literal, provided that the macro expands to a string literal.
+For comments that take a *comment-string* parameter, you can use a macro in any place where you would use a string literal, as long as the macro expands to a string literal.
 You can also concatenate any combination of string literals and macros that expand to string literals.
 For example, the following statement is acceptable:

 ```C
 #pragma comment( user, "Compiled on " __DATE__ " at " __TIME__ )